Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 ![A screenshot of the dashboard providing an overview of running collectors.
 Some are running (green), some have recently stopped sending data (yellow), and some have not sent data in a longer time (red)](img/dashboard_overview_1.png)

+There are two dashboards:
+- [OTel Collector self-monitoring (all collectors)](./OTel%20Collector%20self-monitoring%20(all%20collectors).json) - shows an overview of all detected OpenTelemetry collectors
+- [OTel Collector self-monitoring (single collector)](./OTel%20Collector%20self-monitoring%20(single%20collector).json) - allows to look at one specific collector instance.

 The dashboards rely on the presence of the `service.instance.id` resource attribute.
 This attribute is added automatically by the collector to all exported telemetry.
 However, it is not ingested into Dynatrace by default.